Soft Sugared Ginger Snaps are easy to make and they are a great addition to your Christmas cookie list.

 Another ingredient in this recipe that helps keep the cookies soft is the addition of cornstarch to the cookie batter.

 There is a combination of spices in this recipe that is typical for ginger snaps.
-Cinnamon, cloves and ginger make up this spice combination.
-These spices mixed with the molasses are what makes these cookies so good.
+Cinnamon, cloves, and ginger make up this spice combination.
+These spices mixed with the molasses are what make these cookies so good.

 Tips for Making these Cookies

 When making this recipe, the size of the cookies really does matter.
 The more uniform in size all the cookies are the better for baking.
 To get the cookies all the same size, I use a cookie scoop.
-The medium sized scoop in this set from Amazon is the perfect size (5 cm) for these cookies.
+The medium-sized scoop in this set from Amazon is a perfect size (5 cm) for these cookies.
 If you don’t have a cookie scoop, a large spoon will work.
 You want the cookie dough balls to be about 2 Tablespoons.

 Chilling the dough before baking is key.
 It helps set the dough so it doesn’t spread too much.
-A chilled dough will keep the cookies thicker and softer which is what these cookies are suppose to be.
+Chilled dough will keep the cookies thicker and softer which is what these cookies are supposed to be.

 Storing Soft Sugared Ginger Snaps

 Storing these cookies is very easy.
-Place cooled cookies in an air tight container and store at room temperature for up to 5 days.
+Place cooled cookies in an air-tight container and store them at room temperature for up to 5 days.